With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Amani Residential is a mental health treatment center in Williamston, NC, located at 105 Roberson Drive, 27892 zip code area.
 Amani Residential provides residential treatment.
-Amani Residential offers behavior modification, cognitive behavioral therapy and trauma therapy to children / adolescents.
+Amani Residential offers trauma therapy, cognitive behavioral therapy and behavior modification to children / adolescents.
 Amani Residential also supports children/adolescents with serious emotional disturbance, people with trauma and people with PTSD.
 Additional services at Amani Residential consist of case management.

 Learn MoreEast Coast Counseling Inc is a mental health clinic in Greenville, NC, located at 620 Lynndale Court, Suite C, 27858 zip code area.
 East Coast Counseling Inc provides outpatient treatment.
-East Coast Counseling Inc offers individual psychotherapy, cognitive behavioral therapy and couples/family therapy to adults, seniors 65 or older and young adults.
+East Coast Counseling Inc offers cognitive behavioral therapy, individual psychotherapy and couples/family therapy to seniors 65 or older, adults and young adults.
 East Coast Counseling Inc also supports people requiring dual diagnosis treatment.
-Additional services offered at East Coast Counseling Inc include case management, court-ordered outpatient treatment and education services.
+Additional services offered at East Coast Counseling Inc include family psychoeducation, education services and court-ordered outpatient treatment.

 Learn MoreVidant Medical Center Behavioral Health is a mental health facility in Greenville, NC, located at 2100 Stantonsburg Road, 27834 zip code area.
 Vidant Medical Center Behavioral Health provides hospital inpatient treatment.
-Vidant Medical Center Behavioral Health provides psychotropic medication, individual psychotherapy and integrated dual diagnosis disorder treatment to seniors 65 or older, young adults and adults.
-Vidant Medical Center Behavioral Health also supports people with serious mental illness, seniors or older adults and people requiring dual diagnosis treatment.
-Additional services offered by Vidant Medical Center Behavioral Health consist of family psychoeducation, mentoring/peer support/consumer-run services and suicide prevention services.
+Vidant Medical Center Behavioral Health provides electroconvulsive therapy, activity therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, young adults and adults.
+Vidant Medical Center Behavioral Health also supports people with serious mental illness, people requiring dual diagnosis treatment and seniors or older adults.
+Additional services offered by Vidant Medical Center Behavioral Health consist of case management, mentoring/peer support/consumer-run services and family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.